Onslow County District Court

 Currently, Onslow County is home to approximately 200,000 residents, bolstered by the presence of the United States Marine Corps Base, Camp Lejeune.

-Understanding District Courts
+Understanding District Court

 Before we dive into the specificities of the Onslow County District Court, let’s get acquainted with the broader concept of district courts.